CodeGrade/orca/grading-vm/README.md

 ## Set Up

-This section is set up through the use of Python's virtual environment (`venv`) module.
+This software component is set up through the use of Python's virtual environment (`venv`) module.

 1. Begin by running `python -m venv .venv`.
 2. To activate the virtual environment, run `source .venv/bin/activate`